-If you’re interesting in joining us as a graduate student, postdoc, technician, or intern, below is some information to help you decide.
+If you’re interesting in joining the Geometric Ecology Lab as a graduate student, postdoc, technician, or intern, below is some information to help you decide.

 Graduate students

 On average, the lab takes on one graduate student each year.
-Generally, the student needs to bring their own funding for at least three years (e.g., a NOAA fellowship or NSF GRFP).
+Students need to bring their own funding for at least two years.
 Occasionally, there will be funding available to support a student, but this is rare and will be advertised broadly (e.g., this website, HIMB’s website, Coral List, Ecolog and Twitter).

 Postdocs